Updated - 16th May 2015

 Nosher (CCG1506) is a large long-haired male cat, a big cat with a big personality!
 He is a big boy who knows his own mind, but he enjoys being picked up by his fosterer and will purr when he is cuddled, so he does also have a soft side as well!
 We think he is a fabulous cat, but due to his size and strength we will not be recommending that he is adopted by anyone with younger children, or anyone elderly!
+He is currently being fostered by a family with other cats and dogs.
 A lovely big, fluffy, powerful boy, our Nosher, we love him to bits!!

 5 good reasons to adopt a black cat!